WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 Together they form the International Nucleotide Sequence Database Collaboration (http://www.insdc.org/about) and luckily for the users, they all “mirror” each other.
 This means that irrespective of where a sequence is submitted, the entry will appear in all three databases.
 Once data are deposited in primary databases, they can be accessed freely by anyone around the world.

 INSDC stores both primary data (i.e. the sequence reads exactly as they come off the machine) and assembled genomes (i.e. where an assembly algorithm has been used to build scaffolds or chromosomes from those reads).
 Commonly, these data are all stored together under what's known as a **bioproject accession**.
+The format of this accession will vary slightly depending on the database to which the data was originally submitted: it will have a "PRJEB", "PRJNA" or "PRJDB" prefix for ENA, GenBank and DDBJ respectively.
 An AGP file is often also provided, describing how the contigs fit together as scaffolds, and how the scaffolds fit together as chromosomes.
 A genome project may also contain an annotation file in GFF format (more on this file format later).
 This file contains predicted gene structures: based on the genome sequence, certain algorithms can predict which regions encode genes.
 Examples of software used for gene prediction at the moment include Maker (link) and BRAKER (link).
 These predictions may or may not be guided by other types of evidence, such as RNA sequencing data.
 It is important to bear in mind that the majority of genes as they appear in the sequence databases (and also in WormBase ParaSite) are based on predictions: these predictions are driven by evidence, but most genes from helminths genome assemblies are unlikely to have been cloned and sequenced in their entirety.
 We'll look at an example of checking how well a gene model is supported by RNAseq evidence in the next WormBase ParaSite module.

 [↥ **Back to top**](#top)

 ## Looking at genes in WormBase ParaSite <a name="wbps_genes"></a>